elisabeth2307/pa2_shadowprofiling/INSTALL.md

 4. The system should work now! :-) Since there happen almost always some unexpected failures (or maybe I also have forgotten to mention something), contact the author for help or suggestions for improvement.

 5. The **cookie** that is set for shadow profiling depends on the Joomla cookie.
 If you can access the web shop, take a look at the cookies set.
 There should be one from Joomla with a random chosen name.
-In my example it is "5954872f5836ba36117eac10a7c8bd93".
+In the example it is "5954872f5836ba36117eac10a7c8bd93".
 Copy the name of this main Joomla cookie and paste the value into the file "./ProjectWorkPrototype/prototype_variables.php" for the key "$joomlaCookie" which is the first variable in that file.
 If you don't do this, it doesn't work like it should.

 **I hope you consider my work as useful and inspiring.
 As I intimated in README.md, I want to set a sign and to make a difference.
 Be part of this difference and make the world a better place :-)**